iorchard/burrito/docs/install_offline.rst

 The command "btx --test"

 * Creates a provider network and subnet.
-  When it creates a provider network, it will ask an address pool range.
+  When it creates a provider network, it will ask for an address pool range.
 * Creates a cirros image.
 * Adds security group rules.
 * Creates a flavor.